RationAI/xopat/README.md

 :heavy_check_mark: Server-less: compiled once, used statically!<br>
 </ul>

-Note that the viewer is still in active development.
-If you wish to start using the viewer, please do not hesitate to reach us.
-Currently, it is used for versatile offline AI data inspection.
-We work now on integration workflows and in future the focus will be on services, namely non-standard integration with an ML pipeline for effective algorithm/network debugging and profiling with the help of powerful visualization platform.
+### Having Issues?
+Please do not hesitate to reach us.
+We have yet to work in documentation & deployment simplification.

 ## Setup
 First, install development dependencies.
 You need ``node`` and `npm`.
 Then just run `npm install`.